Vocabulary Superseded — 2026-07-06

 This is perhaps the most philosophically precise of all five ayat.
 Wa ma yubdi'u al-batilu wa ma yu'id — "Batil can neither originate (ibda') anything nor repeat (i'ada) anything."
 Tabatabai's analysis in Al-Mizan (Vol. 16): ibda' is origination ex nihilo — bringing something genuinely new into existence. i'ada is repetition or sustainment — bringing something back, keeping it in existence across time.
 Batil can do neither.
 It cannot create, and it cannot sustain.
 It has no generative causal power of its own.

-Imam Ali's Admixture Doctrine — The Most Dangerous Form of Batil
+Section VI · Imam Ali (A.S.)'s Admixture Doctrine — The Most Dangerous Form of Batil

 The answer is in Nahj al-Balagha — specifically in two passages that constitute Imam Ali's most sophisticated contribution to the Haq/Batil problem.